 While parents are permitted to bring in a camera to events, no staff member should use their personal equipment to take photographs of young people.
-The school provides equipment for this purpose.
+The school provides equipment for this purpose (except for authorised use see acceptable use policy).